Polyergus: Reproduction

 As far as is known, all established Polyergus colonies have only one queen.
 However, many contain ergatoids, large, worker-like members with large gasters.
 These may be substitute reproductive individuals after the queen's death, but this has not been proven.
 To found a new colony, a lone Polyergus queen invades a nest of the host species, or encounters and moves in with a colony-founding queen of the host species and her first few workers.
 In the latter case, the host queen is allowed to survive until her little colony has reared a sufficient number of host workers to support the parasite queen, something the Polyergus queen cannot do herself.
 The young Polyergus queen then kills the existing Formica queen (immediately if sufficient workers are present, later if these are not yet reared) and becomes accepted by the Formica workers.
 These proceed to rear the first and all subsequent Polyergus brood.
 Clearly, this complicated and lengthy process often fails, as Polyergus colonies are relatively rare, though each mature colony produces dozens or hundreds of new potential queens each year.
 To counteract the natural mortality of the Formica worker population, Polyergus workers must conduct regular raids over a 6-8 week period, every summer over the 10- to 15-year lifespan of their colony.

 Species

 The genus Polyergus is split up into three groups, or "complexes".
-There's the lucidus group, the rufescens group, and the samurai group.
+There is the lucidus group, the rufescens group, and the samurai group.